BioPsyk/PAFGLS/PAFGRS-master/README.md

 ```

 ### Download and enter the container
 The container can be downloaded from dockerhub, and ad-hoc converted to a singularity .sif image.
 Then you just have to enter the image, load the correct libraries.
-Remember to mount a parent folder that contains all input data needed for PAFRGS.
+Remember to mount a parent folder that contains all input data needed for PAFGLS.
 ```
 # Get singularity from dockerhub
 mkdir -p tmp